cxdzd/yttool/README.md

 **On Windows:**

 - Install WSL and follow the Linux instructions, or
-- Download yt-dlp.exe and place it in a folder in your PATH. figlet is optional.
+- Download build/yttool/dist/yt-dlp.exe and place it in a folder in your PATH, or get it from releases figlet is optional.

 One liner that does everythin for you lazy people
 `git clone https://github.com/cxdzd/yttool.git && cd yttool && chmod +x yttool.sh && sudo apt update && sudo apt install -y yt-dlp figlet && ./yttool.sh`